Waspi women to sue government as state pension age changes fight continues

 Who are the Waspi women?

-The Waspi campaign is "fighting for justice for all women born in the 1950s" who were hit by changes to the women's state pension age, which increased from 60 to 68 between 2010 and 2018 to align with men's state pension age.
+The Waspi campaign is "fighting for justice for all women born in the 1950s" who were affected by changes to the women's state pension age, which increased from 60 to 68 between 2010 and 2018 to align with men's state pension age.

-Women affected by the state pension decision took their complaint to the Parliamentary and Health Service Ombudsman (PHSO), and were told the Department for Work and Pensions (DWP) did not adequately inform thousands of women that their state pension age had changed.
+Women affected by the state pension decision took their complaint to the Parliamentary and Health Service Ombudsman and were told the Department for Work and Pensions (DWP) did not adequately inform thousands of women that their state pension age had changed.

 The result was that women "lost opportunities" to make informed decisions about their retirement, impacting their "personal autonomy and financial control", the report stated.

 Waspi estimates that almost four million women were affected by the changes.
-Many of those affected claim they "had no idea" they would need to wait longer to receive their state pension, and "suffered financial and emotional distress as a result", said the BBC.
+Many of them claim they "had no idea" they would need to wait longer to receive their state pension, and "suffered financial and emotional distress as a result", said the BBC.
 Some women claimed they received no notice at all.

-Angela Madden, chair of Waspi, told the Independent the decision was a "bizarre and totally unjustified move" given the ombudsman's findings, and that the conclusion "would make the likes of Boris Johnson and Donald Trump blush".
+Angela Madden, chair of Waspi, told The Independent the decision was a "bizarre and totally unjustified move" given the ombudsman's findings, and that the conclusion "would make the likes of Boris Johnson and Donald Trump blush".

-But while Labour have "shamelessly betrayed" Waspi women, ultimately, it was the "right thing to do", said The Telegraph's Ben Wilkinson, as the "vast majority" knew about the scheduled changes.
+But while Labour shamelessly betrayed" Waspi women, ultimately, it was the "right thing to do", said The Telegraph's Ben Wilkinson, as the "vast majority" knew about the scheduled changes.
 While assurances of compensation for these women may have been easy to make in opposition, "in power, our leaders have been forced to admit their promises were all a fantasy".

 What next for Waspi women?